Eliott-Guevel/Molecule-fixed-typos-on-main-page-/documentation/Create and connect Components.md

 		self accuracy: nextAccuracy ]
 ```

 Then, override the `getAccuracyRadiusInMeters` Service (which will simply return `accuracy`).
 The override is done since the `getAccuracyRadiusInMeters` Service is declared in the `providedComponentServices` part of `MolGNSSData`'s contract.
-And since `MolGNSSDataImpl` is an implemmentation of `MolGNSSData`, the `getAccuracyRadiusInMeters` is implemented here.
+And since `MolGNSSDataImpl` is an implementation of `MolGNSSData`, the `getAccuracyRadiusInMeters` is implemented here.
 ```smalltalk
 MolGNSSDataImpl>>getAccuracyRadiusInMeters
 	"Get and return the accuracy of the GNSS depending quality of signal and quantity of connected satellites"